This allows us to pursue shared values and goals. Everyday, we create and maintain this.

 Greg’s a huge fan of football and has completed New Zealand Football's Junior Level One and Level Two Coach Development Training Courses.
 For some crazy reason he also recently completed an Auckland Football Federation refereeing course.

 The unexpected journey of graphic designer Soo began with doodling and free hand drawings at the young age of 4.
 Soo has a fabulous fascination of all things in the digital media landscape, especially computer graphics.
 Now she wishes that she had a control + z available to her while drawing on paper too.
-Soo the hobbit enjoys creating communications through visual graphics, and likes the power of good designs, peace, and food.
+Soo enjoys creating communications through visual graphics, and likes the power of good designs, peace, and food.
 Especially food!

 Kei is a young marketer who specialises in social media and is currently handling various online business accounts.
 Kei has discovered that marketing is the closest field in business that allows her to express her artistic side.
 Kei has varied experience, from health care to pre-school to the performing arts.
 She now takes on art forms such as photography and videography to fill her artsy hunger and contributes blog posts to various websites, all done while enjoying her one true love - coffee.